slyon/ubuntu-maintainers-handbook/MergeProposalReview.md

 ### Check for Git/maintenance

-* Changes are logically split into separate commits (to easen future merges and cherry picking to other releases)
+* Changes are logically split into separate commits (to ease future merges and cherry picking to other releases)

 ### Check for Build and Test

 * Ensure the build in the PPA is ok on all architectures it is meant to build
-* If this is an SRU consider checking the SRU template in the bug to be ok, especially the test instructions are often only understandable for the reporter.
+* If this is an SRU consider checking that the SRU template in the bug is OK.
+Test instructions especially are often only understandable for the reporter.
 We want them to be good before SRU review.
 * If applicable relative to the changes made, consider if tests should be added, adapted or extended
-* Too many cases have been caught late and then intertwined in proposed-migration, testing autopkgtest on the PPA helps to be confident before entering the archive
+* Too many cases have been caught late and then intertwined in proposed-migration.
+Testing autopkgtest on the PPA helps to be confident before entering the archive
 * Depending on the case the test PPA might be used to install and sanity check the builds